-We continue several transformation initiatives to improve business processes and systems.
+We continue to focus on several transformation initiatives to improve our business processes and systems.
 These are long-term initiatives, which we believe will enhance our internal controls over financial reporting due to increased automation and further integration of related processes.
 We will continue to monitor our internal control over financial reporting for effectiveness throughout our transformation.